-- (a) Shares admitted to trading on a Regulated Market or on an equivalent third- county market or on a MTF, where those shares in companies, and excluding shares in non-UCITS collective investment undertakings and shares that embedded a derivative: - (b) Bonds or other forms of securitised debt admitted to trading on a Regulated Market or on on an equivalent third- county market or on a MTF, excluding those that embed a derivative or incorporate a structure which makes it difficult for a customer to understand the risk involved:
+- (a) Shares admitted to trading on a Regulated Market or on an equivalent third- county market or on a MTF, where those shares in companies, and excluding shares in non-UCITS collective investment undertakings and shares that embedded a derivative; - (b) Bonds or other forms of securitised debt admitted to trading on a Regulated Market or on on an equivalent third- county market or on a MTF, excluding those that embed a derivative or incorporate a structure which makes it difficult for a customer to understand the risk involved;

-- (c) Money- market instructions, excluding those that embed a derivative or incorporate a structure which make it difficult for a customer to understand the risk involved; - (d) Shares or units in UCITS, excluding structured UCITS (UCITS which provide investors, at certain predetermined dates, with algorithm-based payoffs that are linked to the performance, or to the realisation of price changes or other conditions, of financial assets indices ore reference portfolios of UCITS with similar features); - (e) Structured deposits, excluding those that incorporate a structure which makes it difficult for a customer to understand the risk of return or the cost of exiting the product. - (f) other non-complex financial instruments, which: - (i) do not incorporate a clause, condition or trigger that could fundamentally alter the nature or risk of the Financial Instrument or pay-out profile.
-This would include for example Investments that incorporate a right to convert the instrument into a different Financial Instrument; or - (ii) do not include any explicit or implicit exit charges that have the effect of making the Investment illiquid even though technically frequent opportunities to dispose or redeem it would be possible; or - (iii) otherwise satisfy the criteria under article 57 of MiFID II Delegated Regulation.

-All other products not included in the above-mentioned categories are considered as complex products.
+Cyprus (c) Money- market instructions, excluding those that embed a derivative or incorporate a structure which make it difficult for a customer to understand the risk involved; (d) Shares or units in UCITS, excluding structured UCITS (UCITS which provide investors, at certain predetermined dates, with algorithm-based payoffs that are linked to the performance, or to the realisation of price changes or other conditions, of financial assets indices ore reference portfolios of UCITS with similar features); (e) Structured deposits, excluding those that incorporate a structure which makes it difficult for a customer to understand the risk of return or the cost of exiting the product. (f) other non-complex financial instruments, which: (i) do not incorporate a clause, condition or trigger that could fundamentally alter the nature or risk of the Financial Instrument or pay-out profile.
+This would include for example Investments that incorporate a right to convert the instrument into a different Financial Instrument; or (ii) do not include any explicit or implicit exit charges that have the effect of making the Investment illiquid even though technically frequent opportunities to dispose or redeem it would be possible; or (iii) otherwise satisfy the criteria under article 57 of MiFID II Delegated Regulation.
+All other products not included in the above-mentioned categories are considered as complex products .
+Investment Advice means the provision of personal recommendations to a Customer, either upon Customer's request or at the Bank's initiative in respect of one or more Transactions relating to Financial Instruments.
+Investment Services or Services means any of the core services or ancillary services described in Part A: Section 2.2.2, provided by the Bank in relation to Financial Instruments as may be requested by the Customer or as agreed and set out in the Investments Services Agreement.
+Investment Services Agreement the written agreement or contract entered into between the Bank and a Customer in relation to providing some or all the Services in respect of Financial Instruments, as elected by the Customer.
+Investor Profile investor profile defines an individual's objective and/or investment preferences or understanding of Investment Services or Financial Instruments.
+Instruction means any notice, demand, information, request or instruction (or any cancellation of any request or instruction) issued by the Customer to the Bank or by a Customer's attorney or authorised signatory or authorised representative.
+Intermediary means a company to which the Bank transmits Orders for execution and which either executes the Order received from the Bank on an Execution Venue or transmits the Order received from the Bank to another Intermediary for execution.
+KID means Key Information Document issued pursuant to EU Packaged retail investment and insurance products Regulation (PRIIPs).
+KIID means Key Investor Information Document a document that provides key information about investment funds obliged to be issued by a fund funds authorised under Undertakings for Collective Investment in Transferable Securities Directive (UCITS).